hyperledger-archives/fabric/docs/API/AttributesUsage.md

 ## Enabling attributes

-To make use of this feature the following property has to be set in membersrvc.yaml file:
+To make use of this feature the following property has to be set in the membersrvc.yaml file:

 - aca.enabled = true